Ron Hines DVM PhD

 Do not fiddle with any of the accepted mange medications I have mentioned without your veterinarian’s approval and guidance.
 If you cannot afford the veterinarian’s fee, talk to the receptionist on the telephone and explain your situation.
 Most veterinarians are compassionate people who will work something out.
 If not, contact your local humane society.

 Can My Other Pets Or People Catch Demodectic Mange From My Dog?

 Cross-infection with demodectic mites between semi-mature and mature dogs is thought to be very unlikely.
-But there have been rare instances where more than one unrelated pet in a household developed demodectic mange.
-We do not understand why that occurred.
+But there have been instances where more than one pet in a household developed demodectic mange.
+We do not understand why that occurs.
 Perhaps some strains and species of demodectic mites are more pathogenic than others.
 Perhaps it was just an unusual coincidence.
-I would go with the second explanation – particularly if both dogs were of the breeds most commonly affected.
+Perhaps more than one dog in the family shared genes that increased their susceptibility.
+I would go with the last explanation – particularly if both dogs were of the breeds most commonly affected.

 Although dogs, cats and humans all have their own forms of demodex skin problems, they are due to different species of demodectic mites.
 It takes a trained parasitologist to tell one demodex species from another and mistakes occur.
 As far as we know, the ones that infest dogs are not a risk to you or your non-dog household members.
 Occasional reports do pop up in the scientific literature that dispute that. (read here, here & here)

 You are on the Vetspace animal health website